SimonKampad/delta-demo/README.md

 # delta-demo
-This is example for how to use Git &amp; GitHub
+This is Demo for Git &amp; GitHub class